Environmental Policy Degree Overview

-Bard's MS in Environmental Policy degree is for students who want to do high impact work addressing today's profound sustainability and environmental justice challenges, and need science-based tools, real world experience and career guidance to get there.
+Bard's MS in Environmental Policy degree is for students who want to do high-impact work addressing today's profound sustainability and environmental justice challenges, and need science-based tools, real-world experience, and career guidance to get there.
 The interdisciplinary degree integrates science, economics, law, and US and international policy; and throughout, includes a focus on engaging stakeholders to ensure that policies promote just and sustainable outcomes.
 Classes simultaneously center on scientific understanding as well as on economic and policy solutions, training future leaders to guide efforts to build a sustainable future.
-Students gain hands-on experience through a 6 month professional internship, faculty-mentored research project, and community-based learning in both the Hudson Valley and in Oaxaca, Mexico.
+Students gain hands-on experience through a 6-month professional internship, faculty-mentored research project, and community-based learning in both the Hudson Valley and in Oaxaca, Mexico.
 For those wondering how to fight for the environment—this degree is your answer.

 Classroom to Impact in 9 Months

 The world needs solutions now to sustainability challenges from climate to biodiversity loss, ocean pollution to air toxics.
-Bard's Environmental Policy Master's program is unique in its ability to enable students to begin high impact work after only nine months of study.
+Bard's Environmental Policy Master's program is unique in its ability to enable students to begin high-impact work after only nine months of study.
 Students spend an intensive two semesters at Bard, mastering the tools required to drive effective policy change.
 In June of the second year, they then spread out across the US and internationally, creating impact through a required, 4-6 month high-level Internship followed by an outcome-oriented Capstone Project that typically builds on the internship.

 - Foundations and general concepts